-Area based Memory Access Control:
+Dynamic Area based Memory Access Control:

-The TOE must provide the Security IC Embedded Software with the capability to define access memory areas.
-The TOE must then enforce the partitioning of such memory areas so that access of software to memory areas is controlled as required, for example, in a multi-application environment.
+The TOE must provide the Security IC Embedded Software with the capability to define dynamic memory segmentation and protection.
+The TOE must then enforce the defined access rules so that access of software to memory areas is controlled as required, for example, in a multi-application environment.